 The Lieutenant Governor derives his powers directly from the Crown, from United Kingdom Acts of Parliament in respect of certain specific functions (e.g. Nationality); and from Acts of Tynwald or Customary Law.
 The purpose of the constitutional role is to maintain the legitimacy and continuity of government as this is the foundation of civil peace and order which is maintained by the rule of law.

 The First Deemster, the Second Deemster and the Judge of Appeal are Crown Appointments but the Lieutenant Governor appoints, after independent process, the remaining members of Island’s Judiciary including Magistrates.
 HMs’ Attorney General and Solicitor General are Crown Appointments.

 The Lieutenant Governor has a role to play with certain Crown Appointments within the Church of England on the Island.

+State Awards and Honours.
 After taking advice, the Lieutenant Governor is responsible for making recommendations, on behalf of Isle of Man residents, for Honours that are announced in Her Majesty The Queen’s New Year and Birthday Honours lists.
-The Nominations page provides more information for individuals considering making an Honours nomination for someone living on the Isle of Man.
+The following link provides more information for individuals considering making an Honours nomination for someone living on the Isle of Man.